 In contrast to Mt.
 Lemmon is Mt.
 Graham at over 10,000 ft. elevation.
 Although it is somewhat north of Willcox, and has no town, or restaurants, it is much quieter, less crowded.
 The 29-mile drive is narrow, windy, and unpaved most of the way.
 There is plenty of tent camping.

 We prefer Soldier Creek campground.
 Riggs Flat Campground and Riggs Flat Lake are further up the hill.
 There is no RV camping for vehicles over 22 feet, and you would not want to drive anything larger up these roads.
 Boats are permitted on Riggs Flat Lake, but trolling motors only.
 Bring your own drinking water although Riggs Flat has drinking water.
 There is a Ranger Station near the top and a resident docent at Riggs Flat.
 The Observatory is not open to the public.
 The road to Mt.
 Graham is closed from Nov. – April.
 Read more on the National Forest Website here or read our Mt.
 Graham story here.

 Have you ever been to Reef Townsite?

 Reef Townsite is an old mining camp set atop Carr Canyon, just south of Sierra Vista.
 Be mindful of the incoming weather.
 It’s a scenic drive with breathtaking views of the valley below.
 Over six miles of dirt road make a high clearance vehicle preferred.
-No RV’s over 12 feet please.
+No RV’s over 12 feet, please.
 They cannot negotiate the tight turns and narrow road.
-(We actually got stuck for a bit one time as we negotiated getting out of the way for another car.)
+(We actually got stuck for a bit one time as we negotiated to get out of the way for another car.)
 Approximately 7 miles to 2 lightly used campgrounds, it is a lovely place.
 The Reef Townsite campsites in back are the best.
 It is a quiet forested area, unless you are there at cleaning time.
 They have toilets, but bring your own water.
 A short nature trail will take you around through what remains of the mining area.
 The campsite is over 7,000 ft.
 A trail will take you another 2,000 more feet to Carr peak at over 9200 ft.
 Read Hikearizona for a review here.
 The US Forest Service’s post about the trails is here.

 Mt.
 Hopkins Whipple Observatory